kensuio/exercise-dev-backend/scala/forex/Forex.md

 In practice, this should require the following 2 points:

 1. Create a `live` interpreter for the `OneForge` service.
 This should consume the [1forge API](https://1forge.com/forex-data-api/api-documentation), and do so using the [trial of the Starter package](https://1forge.com/forex-data-api/pricing).
+Please use the `p` property from their response.

 2. Adapt the `Rates` processes (if necessary) to make sure you cover the requirements of the use case, and work around possible limitations of the third-party provider.